richo/snowplow-wiki/about-snowplow/SnowPlow-overview.md

 SnowPlow is a powerful web analytics platform.
 It does three things:

-1. Identifies users on your website(s), and tracks the way they engage.
-(Page views and events)
+1. Identifies users on your website(s), and tracks the way they engage (page views and events)
-2. It stores the granular customer-level, event-level data in a scalable "clickstream" datawarehouse.
-(Using Amazon S3.)
+2. It stores the granular customer-level, event-level data in a scalable "clickstream" datawarehouse (using Amazon S3)
-3. It enables data scientists and business analysts to query that data using powerful, scalable big data tools including Apache Hive, Pig and Hadoop (via Amazon EMR).
+3. It enables data scientists and business analysts to query that data using powerful, scalable big data tools including Apache Hive, Pig and Hadoop (via Amazon EMR)

 ## What problem does SnowPlow solve?